mbuesch/letmein/README.md

 The server application `letmeind` is Linux-only, because it only supports `nftables` as firewall backend.

+## Configuration

+See the [configuration documentation](CONFIGURATION.md) for detailled information about how to configure the letmein server and client.

 ## Security notice: User identifiers and resource identifiers

 Please be aware that the user identifiers and resource identifiers from the configuration files are transmitted over the network without encryption in clear text.